gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section4.md

 6. An event is raised indicating that the new user has been notified
 7. The Provisioner receives the event indicating that the user has been notified and notes that the Saga is completed for that user.

 Because this is a workshop, these steps are mocked, but the behavior mimics what would happen in real life in an event-driven architecture system.
 This includes an unpredictable lag.
-This is because while Kafka guarantees that events arrive in first-in, first-out pattern, there is nothing that guarantees our individual services will finish processing each event in order.
+This is because there is nothing that guarantees our individual services will finish processing each event in order.
 ## Asynchronous Event Flows

 To the left, you will see that under the “Onboard New User” button, there is a toggle for “Trace Mode” which is enabled to start for now.
 While on, we will be able to trace exactly where each user’s saga is in the cycle, or where the data is in relation to the consumers as they receive events in their step in the workflow.